-has represented Fortune 500 companies, smaller companies and non-profit organisations in administrative and court proceedings.
-Her current practice ranges from advice and counselling on matters such as employee handbooks, personnel policies, downsizing, family/medical leave, medical examinations, drug testing, discipline and discharge, and non-compete/non-solicitation issues to litigation, and alternative dispute resolution of claims under federal, state and local employment laws.
-Ms Colvin's labour law practice includes advising companies regarding grievances and representing companies in labour arbitrations; she also has extensive experience in defending tort-related matters.
-Ms Colvin has spoken on topics such as the multigenerational workforce and the gig economy, and is a member of the American Bar Association, the Chicago Bar Association, the National Association of Women Lawyers, and he Wisconsin Bar Association.
+has represented Fortune 500 companies, smaller companies and non-profit organizations in administrative and court proceedings.
+Her current practice ranges from advice and counseling on matters such as employee handbooks, personnel policies, downsizing, family/medical leave, medical examinations, drug testing, discipline and discharge, and non-compete/non-solicitation issues to litigation, and alternative dispute resolution of claims.
+Jennifer's labor law practice includes advising companies regarding grievances and representing companies in labor arbitrations and extensive experience in defending tort-related matters.
+Jennifer has spoken on topics such as the multigenerational workforce and the gig economy.

 Chambers and Partners make no representation or endorsement of the quality and services supplied